 The Contractor shall notify the following authorities regarding the method to be used to discharge the flush water and obtain approval from the Consultant prior to discharging any chlorinated water:

-For receiving waters, notify the LSRCA/TRCA and MECP.
+For receiving waters, notify the TRCA and MECP.

 For drainage ditches and storm sewers, notify the Region.

-The cost for discharging or flushing chlorinated water, including the supply of chemicals and temporary provisions as described herein and as required to complete the Work, shall be included in the price for Item No. XXX in the Bid Form.

 END OF SECTION